 After hatching, your new Silkworms will need care and attention for the next 20-35 days (the more they are fed, the quicker they will hatch).
-Housing your new Silkworms should be easy as small numbers (50-100) can easily be housed in shoe-boxes.
+Housing your new Silkworms should be easy, as small numbers (50-100) can easily be housed in shoe-boxes.
 Larger amounts, can be stored in trays.

-Tip: On the bottom of your shoe-boxes be sure to lay some paper or towel so you can simply lift it out whenever a large amount of frass builds up – rather than getting a new shoe-box each time.
+Tip: On the bottom of your shoe-boxes, be sure to lay some paper or towel so you can simply lift it out whenever a large amount of frass builds up – rather than getting a new shoe-box each time.

 Extra attention must be paid when rearing smaller Silkworms.
-This is because smaller worms tend to get caught up in and amongst old leaves and/or droppings.
+This is because smaller worms tend to get caught up in and amongst old leaves and/or frass.
 As a result, if no care is taken, you will find that you will not even end up with 50% of the number of cocoons as you did hatchlings.

 There are a few simple strategies you can easily follow which will increase improve the mortality rate amongst your little Silkies: